 Easter is almost upon us – and every year our lovely residents flock to Silver Bay to spend some time relaxing in their holiday homes.

-We already have a great range of Easter activities planned including movie nights and baking classes – your little ones will have some great activities they can take part in during your break.
+We already have a great range of activities planned this Easter including movie nights and baking classes – your little ones will have some great activities they can take part in during your break.

 Yet one of the most fun things any child can do at Easter is to get creative in your holiday home!
 From making your own Easter eggs to decorating Easter cards, it’s the perfect time to get those fingers sticky, imaginations buzzing, and take the opportunity to create something amazing.